rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL_31
 I:[31] Steven Pinker
-S:I spent 20 years doing research on regular and irregular verbs, not because I'm an :obsessive language lover but because it seemed to me that tey tapped into a :fundamental distinction in language processing, indeed in cognitive processing, :between memory lookup and rule-driven computation.
+S:I spent 20 years doing research on regular and irregular verbs, not because I'm an :obsessive language lover but because it seemed to me that they tapped into a :fundamental distinction in language processing, indeed in cognitive processing, :between memory lookup and rule-driven computation.